Italy–Mexico relations: Cultural cooperation

-As Italy and Mexico share the Latin matrix, the two countries have in common numerous cultural, social and religious values.
-Italy and Mexico are linked by an important flow of tourism, symbol of the reciprocal attraction the countries have.

 In addition, the Istituto Italiano di Cultura can be found in the capital.
 It is an office of the Italian embassy and its main aim is the promotion and spread of the Italian language and culture.
-More than 30,000 Mexican students attend the courses offered by the Istituto Italiano di Cultura, by the cultural institution Società Dante Alighieri and by Mexican schools and universities.
+More than 30,000 Mexican students attend the courses offered by the Istituto Italiano, by the cultural institution Società Dante Alighieri and by Mexican schools and universities.

 Besides providing courses on Italian language and culture (on literature, arts, theatre and cinema) the Institute organizes festivals, concerts, art exhibitions, conferences, theatre and dance performances.
 Furthermore, the Institute encourages the participation of Italian artists at local events and tries to implement relations between Mexican and Italian universities and schools.